opsi-org/documentation/README.md

 3) After logging in, the Gitlab editor opens.
 ![opsidoc-edit-page-en](assets/images/en/readme/opsidoc-edit.png)

-- In area 1, changes can be made to the text.
+- (1) Make your changes here.
- - Afterwards, a commit message can be written describing the change (2).
+- (2) Append a meaningfull commit message.
- - A branch name is automatically assigned and a merge request is created (3).
+- (3) A branch name is automatically assigned and a merge request is created.
- - With 'Commit changes' (4) the changes are saved and the merge request is created.
+- (4) With 'Commit changes' your changes are saved and the merge request is created.
 - A uib staff member then looks at the merge request and transfers the changes to the stable branch.

 ### create an account on gitlab.uib.de
 <a name="create-account"></a>